Q: What is Positive Psychology? And can it help me during this time of stress?

 Almost 25 yrs ago, National Geographic did a study on populations with a high rate of Centenarians (people who live to over 100), because not only do these populations live longer, but they are also considered the happiest people on earth.
 Their physical, mental, emotional, and spiritual health, radiate vitality, calm, peace, joy, and connectedness.
 There is a correlation between their positivity and their longevity (to be fully transparent, there are a host of other lifestyle factors such as diet, exercise, and work habits).
 If you want to dig into this some more, the findings and the continued research can be found on Bluezones.com.

 Now, each year, the United Nations rates the “Happiest Nations on Earth”, and is finding that these “Blue Zones” are constantly topping the charts.
 For relevance, Canada currently ranks 6th behind the Scandinavian countries and the Netherlands.
 The United States ranks 18th.
 So what do these populations do differently?
-Below are 6 mental health behaviors that are found in the Blue Zones that you can implement to counter mental and emotional stress, anxiety, and depression, while contributing to a deep satisfaction with ourselves and our life’s circumstances:
+Below are some behaviors found in the Blue Zones that you can implement to counter mental and emotional stress, anxiety, and depression, while contributing to a deep satisfaction with ourselves and our life’s circumstances.

 It takes less muscles than a frown and is infectious.
 Consider making a practice of smiling at the first 5 people you see in a day.
 You’ll likely receive one in return.